tpemartin/113-1-data-visualization/Lecture-notes/AI.md

 Always mute the color/fill aesthetic unless specified otherwise.

-When asked to get stadia map using ggmap and the bbox from a simple feature data frame (say `source_bbox` which is the extracted bbox from `sf::st_bbox(the provided simple feature data)`), if I did not provide zoom level or map type ask me, then use the following code to get the map:
+When asked to get stadia map using ggmap and the bbox from a simple feature data frame, say `example_sf`.
+Transform it to CRS4326 through `example_sf_4326 = st_transform(example_sf, crs = 4326)`, then extract the bbox through `source_bbox <- sf::st_bbox(example_sf_4326)`.
+If I did not provide zoom level or map type ask me, then use the following code to get the map:

 ```
 library(ggmap)
 names(source_bbox) <- c("left", "bottom", "right", "top")